3v1n0/pywws/doc_src/guides/weather_ini.rst

 ``logdata sync`` sets the quality of synchronisation used by :doc:`../api/pywws.LogData`.
 Set it to 0 for fast & inaccurate or 1 for slower but precise.

 ``rain day threshold`` is the amount of rain (in mm) that has to fall in one day for it to qualify as a rainy day in the monthly summary data.
+You must update all your stored data by running :py:mod:`pywws.Reprocess` after you change this value.

+.. versionadded:: 13.09_r1057
+   ``asynchrouous`` controls the use of a separate upload thread in :py:mod:`pywws.LiveLog`.

+.. versionadded:: 13.10_r1094
+   ``usb activity margin`` controls the algorithm that avoids the "USB lockup" problem that affects some stations.
+   It sets the number of seconds either side of expected station activity (receiving a reading from outside or logging a reading) that pywws does not get data from the station.
+   If your station is not affected by the USB lockup problem you can set ``usb activity margin`` to 0.0.

+.. versionadded:: 13.11_r1102
+   ``gnuplot version`` tells :py:mod:`pywws.Plot` and :py:mod:`pywws.WindRose` what version of gnuplot is installed on your computer.
+   This allows them to use version-specific features to give improved plot quality.

 paths: directories in which templates etc. are stored
 -----------------------------------------------------